Casey Kearney stabbing trial: 'Hannah Bonser troubled'

 On the morning of Casey's death, Ms Bonser bought two kitchen knives, the jury heard.

 Mr Reeds said: "It cannot be known why Hannah Bonser went to the park that afternoon."

-Casey, of Rossington, near Doncaster, was stabbed without warning as she passed the defendant in the park, the jury heard.'No shouting'
+Casey, of Rossington, near Doncaster, was stabbed without warning as she passed the defendant in the park, the jury heard.

 Mr Reeds said: "As they approached each other, the defendant pulled out the larger of her two knives.